 - Taking the skin off.
 Leave the skin on while cooking.

 - Cooking skin side up.
 Cook skin side down for the best results.

 - Uneven thickness.
 Try and get salmon of equal thickness, if you can’t use a thermometer for the best results

-Pin this healthy recipe to your Pinterest boards or share with your family and friends so they can try this pecan crusted salmon recipe too.
+If you’ve tried this healthy pecan crusted salmon brown sugar salmon recipe and loved it, pin this post to your Pinterest boards or share with your family and friends so they can try this pecan crusted salmon recipe too.